erwald/blog/posts/four-ways-of-not-writing-software-bugs.md

 >
 > It’s as if large parts of humankind were familiar with civil engineering jargon because collapsing bridges were a daily occurrence.[^3]

 What, then, to do?
-In general, you can get better at not writing bugs (1) by practicing writing code, (2) by changing the conditions that make them more likely and (3) by figuring out which sorts of behaviours can prevent them.
-Here I want to discuss that last one: how should we write code so as to reduce the risk of introducing bugs?
-That means I won't discuss tooling, learning, project management or anything of that sort: I will limit my discussion to the activity of programming and will consider this in the context of software that is running in production systems, serving thousands or more users and for which defects can have serious adverse consequences.
+In general, you can get better at not writing bugs (i) by practicing writing code, (ii) by changing the conditions that make them more likely and (iii) by figuring out which sorts of behaviours can prevent them.
+Here I want to discuss (iii): how should we write code so as to reduce the risk of introducing bugs?
+That means I won't discuss tooling, learning, project management or anything of that sort: I will limit my discussion to the activity of programming and will consider this in the context of software that is running in production systems, serving >1,000 users and for which defects can have serious adverse consequences.

-## Consider Not Writing the Code in the First Place
+## 1. Consider Not Writing the Code in the First Place

 Wayne Gretzky said that you miss 100% of the shots you don't take.
 I say that you have 0% chance of introducing bugs in code you don't write.